This Day In Music: September 16

 September 16, 1950 ~ Singer David Bellamy, full name David Milton Bellamy, born ~ Half of sibling duo the Bellamy Brothers, the other half being his baby brother Howard Bellamy, known for country-pop songs such as Let Your Love Flow and If I Said You Had A Beautiful Body Would You Hold It Against Me

 September 16, 1948 ~ Drummer Kenney Jones, full name Kenneth Thomas Jones, born in London, UK ~ Best known for his association with the Small Faces, its successor the Faces and the Who, replacing the late Keith Moon in 1978.
 Co-founded the Law with singer Paul Rodgers in the 1990s and the Jones Gang with Rick Wills and Robert Hart in the 2000s.
-In-demand collaborator, has worked with Rod Stewart, the Rolling Stones, Roger Daltrey, Andy Fairweather Low, Marsha Hunt, David Essex, the Wings, and others
+In-demand collaborator, has worked with Rod Stewart, the Rolling Stones, Roger Daltrey, Andy Fairweather Low, Marsha Hunt, David Essex, Wings, and others

 September 16, 1948 ~ Percussionist, composer Madeleine Yayodele Nelson born in Pittsburgh, Pennsylvania, USA ~ Founder, director of the Women Of The Calabash, who performed with the Temptations, Richie Havens, Philip Glass, Odetta, Max Roach, Ashford & Simpson, and others.
 As a solo artist Nelson has collaborated with Paul Simon, Edie Brickell, and with Billy Harper, amongst others ~ Nelson passed away in 2018